 Although the Churn Risk Prediction score is not available to be used directly as a trigger or to build segments in Klaviyo, other metrics from the Predictive Analytics and CLV tools are.

 We can essentially target customers who have passed their estimated churn date and not yet purchased where the Klaviyo AI predicted they should have.
 We can also email customers around the date the Predictive Analytics engine expects them to return and make their next purchase.

 By the way, if you like learning about advanced Klaviyo strategies like these then be sure to check out our Ecommerce email marketing course where we go into much more detail.

 Here we are going to build Churn Risk Flows to target customers around the time Klaviyo’s AI expects someone to come back and place their next order.
 This is not directly targeting people based on Churn Risk score, but it is a strategy to reduce churn risk using the Expected Next Order Date data.

 The flow to build here is the Repeat Purchase Nurture Series.
 Instead of using fixed timing to send emails to everyone after a set number of days, each customer gets their own customized timing based on when Klaviyo thinks they are most likely to make their next purchase.

 The example below is a Klaviyo segment targeted customers who are still engaged with emails – they’ve opened or clicked recently – but have not made a recent purchase.
 According to Klaviyo’s Predictive Analytics these people there were expected to make a repeat purchase over a year ago.
 You can adjust these settings however you like.

 Hopefully this article helps you understand what churn risk is in Klaviyo.
-If you’d like to learn more about the platform’s more advanced features and how they could benefit your brand, be sure to check out our Klaviyo Agency and Klaviyo Consulting services to see how our team can help you grow.
+If you’d like to learn more about the platform’s more advanced features and how they could benefit your brand, be sure to check out our Klaviyo Agency and Klaviyo Consulting services to see how our team here at Ecommerce Intelligence can help you grow.